pxslip/db-studio/docs/reference/system/fields.md

 The identifier of the field.
 This matches the table column name.

 `type` **string**\
-The Directus data type of the field.
+The DB Studio data type of the field.
 See [Types](/getting-started/glossary#types) for possible options.

 #### Meta